griffin-downs/cto-assets-rtis/README.md

 ## Getting Started

 cto-assets-rtis primarily targets Emscripten (which utilizes the LLVM toolchain) and was developed under Windows.
-There are not guarantees that it will build under other development setups.
+There are no guarantees that it will build under other development setups.
 That being said, it would be great to expand the build testing matrix in the future.
 In the meantime, if you would like to build the project:

 ```powershell